wp-plugins/decategorizer/readme.txt

 6. Go back to the plugin management page and activate Decategorizer.
 7. You're done.

+**IMPORTANT**

+When upgrading to the newest version, please deactivate and then reactivate the plugin _after the upgrade_ so you can be sure that redirections are recreated.
+It's a bit wonky, I know, I'll try to fix it soon :/

 == More info ==

 To see the end result before you decide to install, please